 Anoxic brain damage is injury to the brain due to a lack of oxygen.
-Brain cells without oxygen will begin to die after about four minutes.
+Hypoxia is the term to describe low oxygen.
+Brain cells without enough oxygen will begin to die after about four minutes.

 Progression of Anoxic Brain Damage

 Oxygen is carried to the brain in the blood.
 Anoxic brain damage may occur if:

 The following accidents and health problems may increase your chance of anoxic brain damage:

 Severe damage may lead to a coma or a vegetative state.
 Mild to moderate hypoxic brain damage may cause: